Chapter 115m

 What's happening

 Self-hosting is like running your own phone system versus using a cloud PBX.
-You get complete control over every component, but you also own every outage, every security patch, and every 3 AM alert.
-The operational burden is significant -- plan for at least one engineer spending meaningful time on infrastructure.
+You own every outage, every security patch, and every 3 AM alert.
+The operational burden is significant — plan for at least one engineer spending meaningful time on infrastructure every week, indefinitely.

 Hybrid (split responsibility)